samie/VaadinTetris/README.md

 The code is a bit cleaned up and commented for better readability and adds keyboard support for game control.

-This implementation uses Vaadin 6.7.2 together with CanvasWidget for rendering and DontPush OzoneLayer for websocket based communication.
+This implementation uses Vaadin 7.1 together with Canvas add-on for rendering and Vaadin push for websocket based communication.
 The used add-ons are still experimental implementations and may not work with all server-browser combinations.

 The Tetris game engine tries to follow the guidelines given at  http://tetris.wikia.com/